|

 this prayer phrase, we are agreeing with the

-God and he has the power to cause anything to
+and he has the power to cause anything to happen.

-intellectual commitment to submit to God's will as
+commitment to submit to God's will as we can best

-we can best understand it and conform to it.
-Here we
+understand it and conform to it.
+Here we admit God has

-admit God has a will and we will follow it if we can
+a will and we will follow it if we can figure out how.

 Now